 The South Island of New Zealand has long, desolate roads that hug the rocky coastlines and snake through astonishing mountain ranges.
 It’s sure to take a bit longer to travel from place to place because every turn reveals more jaw-dropping, photo-worthy scenery.
 Hike through glaciers, relax on the beach, get your adrenaline rushing and kick back at the wineries.
 The only traffic jams are caused by sheep and you can stay in budget by camping throughout your trip.

 Wow, these are fantastic suggestions.
 I send a special Thank You to the travel bloggers who contributed to this post.

 Have you been on any of these road trips?
-Do you have a different favorite road trip?
+Do you have any other favorite road trips around the world?